-When our maker created Fathers, I’m sure He had a glint in His eye.
-He could see the important role mapped out for Dads since the beginning of time.
+When our maker created Fathers, I’m sure during the manufacturing process the important role mapped out for Dads was high on the list.

 Well! someone has to be around to look after Mums and kids, push the trolley at supermarkets, mend the pushbikes and pay for the neighbour’s broken window through which no one seemed to know who kicked the football.